Geodesic extended modes in low magnetic shear tokamaks and stellarators: Theory of extended modes

 and to next order by

 We now define the transit average over the fast coordinate $\theta_f$,

 Here, $\theta_b^\pm$ are the bounce points of trapped particles.
-We proceed to discuss the limits of integration $\theta_f^\pm$ for the passing particle transit average.
+We proceed to discuss the limits of integration $\theta_f^\pm$ for the passing particle transit average over the fast coordinate.
 We assume the existence of a periodicity length in the fast variable $\theta_f$ given by $\theta_f^+ - \theta_f^-$.
 Thus, the passing electron distribution function is assumed to satisfy

 This assumption is justified in tokamaks, where $\theta_f^\pm = \pm \pi$ as all geometric quantities are periodic in $\theta$, and on rational flux surfaces in stellarators, where $\theta_f^\pm = \pm N\pi$, as geometric quantities are periodic after $N$ poloidal turns if $q = M/N$ with $M,N\in \mathbb{N}$.
 On an irrational flux surface in a stellarator, finding $\theta_f^\pm$ such that \eqref{eq:tail_he_periodicity_thetaf} is satisfied requires the flux tube to have sufficiently sampled the geometry of the flux surface.